-Inspired by a post from John Baez, here is a visualization of the 27 lines on a Clebsch diagonal cubic surface rendered using Three.js and presented with MathCell:
+Inspired by a post from John Baez, here is an interactive visualization of the 27 lines on a Clebsch diagonal cubic surface rendered using Three.js and presented with MathCell:

 The figure can be rotated by clicking and dragging with a mouse or swiping on a touch device, as well as zoomed in or out with a mouse wheel or pinching on a touch device.
 Click here to open the graphic in a separate window.